Copied by permission

 After Barbara finished speaking she motioned for me to come and do the communion.
 I felt the release of my spirit after the pastor left and did what God had been telling me to do all day.
 That night God spoke to the hearts and souls of these 5 transsexuals and gave me the privilege and joy of leading them all to the Lord.

 I believe in my heart that if it were not for me being who and what I am, these 5 souls probably would never of found Christ.
-"We" are still God's children and when every one else rejects us for being different and who we are, God will and dose make away for His children to find Him.
+"We" are still God's children and when every one else rejects us for being different and who we are, God will and does make a way for His children to find Him.